 Graduate Assistantships and Teaching Fellowships

 All students who complete applications by February 1 are considered for graduate assistantships.
+ALL application materials must be completed and received by February 1.
 Faculty review applications by genre (fiction, poetry, or creative nonfiction) and primary criteria for determining assistantship offers are: 1) quality of the writing sample (including statement of purpose); 2) letters of recommendation attesting to the applicant's potential for success as a writer and student in our graduate program; and 3) academic transcripts demonstrating academic success in prior educational institutions.
 We do ask that applicants include a résumé with their applications.
 If you are selected for an assistantship, your résumé will help determine the assistantship best suited for you.

 Please include a cover letter with your résumé that might address the following: